GenslerAppsPod/javascript-katas/public/jquery/lab11/README.md

 To know more about JQuery deffered object read the [documentation](http://api.jquery.com/category/deferred-object/).

-create an ajax call by using this,
+Create an ajax call by using this,

          _makeAjaxCall: function(){